Piano

 Dr. Yu-Jane Yang – Piano

-Brady Presidential Distinguished Professor and the Director of Keyboard Studies,
+Brady Presidential Distinguished Professor and the Director of Keyboard Studies, Weber State University

 Dr. Yu-Jane Yang is a Brady Presidential Distinguished Professor and the Director of Keyboard Studies at Weber State University.
 Dr. Yang is the national recipient of the prestigious Music Teachers National Association (MTNA) Teacher of the Year award in 2020, inducted to the Steinway Teacher Hall of Fame in New York (2021), recognized with the Steinway Top Teacher Award (2022), and named an MTNA Foundation Fellow (2011).
 Furthermore, Dr. Yang received the esteemed 2023 Utah Governor’s Mansion Artist Award presented by Governor Spencer Cox and First Lady Abby Cox in Sep, 2023.